banjo/tv-search-astra/README.md

 - Add / remove favorites from card and show page.
 - Page for favorites.
 - Spring animations on hoverable elements for a more dynamic UI.

+## Technologies

+- React with TypeScript
+- React Router for client routing
+- react-spring for a simple hover effect with spring physics
+- localStorage to save and maintain favorites
+- react-icons for icons
+- DOMPurify for string sanitation
+- ESLint for linting
+- Prettier for formatting
+- Vite as developer environment (dev server, build, typescript, etc)
+- pnpm as a package manager

 ## What I would do if I had more time